-- Stagflation occurs when an economy experiences slow growth, rising unemployment, and increasing costs all at once.
+- Stagflation occurs when an economy experiences slow growth, rising unemployment, and increasing costs at once.

 - It has been a common occurrence in the developed world since the 1970s.

-- It also has some advantages because it has a profitable effect on some securities, asset prices, and stapled goods.
+- It also has some advantages because it has profitable effects on some securities, asset prices, and stapled goods.

-- The public, as well as the government, should research it in order to grasp how they can improve their chances for economic success.
+- The public, and the government, should research it to grasp how they can improve their chances for economic success.

-Stagflation was never seen as something that would occur in a real-world economy until it happened during the 1970s crisis in the West.
-Even the policymakers despise such a situation, and there are grave consequences if the State proves to be unable to handle the double-edged sword of the stagnant economy coupled with an abrupt increase in prices.
+Stagflation was never thought to happen in a real-world economy until it occurred in the West during the 1970s crisis.
+Even the policymakers despise such a situation.
+Grave consequences happen if the State proves unable to handle the stagnant economy coupled with a sudden price hike.

 What causes such a unique phenomenon to occur are various reasons, out of which two that stand out the most are the supply shock and poor fiscal policies.
-With that said, it also has some positive connotations since it makes a profitable impact on certain bonds, commodity prices, and some stapled commodities.
+However, it also has some positive connotations since it makes a profitable impact on certain bonds, commodity prices, and some stapled commodities.

-While the State has its obligations to tackle the situation, stagflation should be studied by the citizens as well to understand where they can boost their opportunities for monetary success.
-A misery index was used to demonstrate it’s effects during the 1970s.
+While the State has obligations to tackle the situation, citizens should study it.
+They will understand where they can boost their opportunities for monetary success.
+A misery index helped demonstrate its effects during the 1970s.
 This indicator, which was just the inflation rate plus the rate of unemployment added together, monitored how stagflation affected a country’s citizens.

 Examples of Stagflation

 The first ever example occurred in the United Kingdom in 1965 when Ian Macleod, a British Conservative Party member, used the term “stagflation” for the first time and warned the House Commons in the British Parliament about the gravity of the situation.
-This is what went in the U.K. in Macleod’s words: “We now have the worst of both worlds—not just inflation on the one side or stagnation on the other, but both of them together.
+In Macleod’s words: “We now have the worst of both worlds—not just inflation on the one side or stagnation on the other, but both of them together.
 We have a sort of ‘stagflation’ situation.
 And history, in modern terms, is indeed being made.”

 A famous example is the first real-world premiere of the process, which caught the international eye.
-During the 1970s energy crisis, the Western world faced petroleum shortages, primarily the United States.
-It was around this time when the Middle East countries took a political decision to restrict trade-offs with the US, and the labor market conditions were flunking simultaneously despite an enormous amount of cash flow from the Federal Reserve.
+During the 1970s energy crisis, the Western world faced petroleum shortages, mainly in the United States.
+Around this time, the Middle East countries took a political decision to restrict trade-offs with the US, and the labor market conditions were flunking simultaneously despite an enormous amount of cash flow from the Federal Reserve.

 Causes of Stagflation

-- According to one theory, stagflation happens once a country’s economic capability for production is decreased by a sharp spike in the price of oil.
+- According to one theory, stagflation happens once a country’s economic capability for production decreases by a sharp spike in the price of oil.

-- A classic example is the oil crisis of the 1970s, which led to a sharp increase in the price of oil on a worldwide scale, driving up the cost of commodities and fueling an increase in unemployment.
+- A classic example is the oil crisis of the 1970s, which led to a sharp increase in the price of oil worldwide, driving up the cost of commodities and fueling an increase in unemployment.
 Prices increased even as more people lost their jobs due to rising transportation expenses, which made it more costly to produce goods and deliver them to retail shelves.

 - Poor monetary policies can also immediately play a role in economic downfall.
 For example, the government can create a policy that radically increases the minimum wage limit for industrial workers without foreseeing the impact it will have on the prices of a commodity that will lead to an immediate decrease in purchasing power for those not involved in the industrial sector.

 - Another constant theory is that of a supply shock.
-A supply shock is a sudden change in supply rate leading to a profound change in prices that are either causing an excessive supply or excessive demand.
-Excessive supply leads to losses for the producers because it exceeds way over the pace of demand, therefore threatening the employment rate in the future.
+A supply shock is a sudden change in supply rate leading to a profound change in prices that is either causing an excessive supply or excessive demand.
+Excessive supply leads to losses for the producers because it exceeds the pace of demand.
+Therefore threatening the employment rate in the future.
 Similarly, excess demand leads to scarcity due to the mediocre rate of supply, which also results in the sudden increase in prices of the aggrieved commodity, leading to a decrease in purchasing power.

-- Another reason that is significant but not vastly popular is the end of the Bretton Woods System.
+- Another significant but not vastly popular reason is the end of the Bretton Woods System.
 The Bretton Woods system used a fixed amount of gold as a standard economic unit to establish financial and commercial relations between countries like the U.S., Canada, Japan, and more.
-When the dollar was accepted as the direct currency for trade and measure of a nation’s economy on the grounds of the international economy, the prices of gold and oil became volatile after many years of steadiness.
+When the international economy accepted the dollar as the direct currency for trade and measure of a nation’s economy, the prices of gold and oil became volatile after many years of steadiness.

 Stagflation vs. Inflation

-- A prolonged rise in the overall cost of all products and services, not just a selective few, over time in an economy is referred to as inflation.
+- A prolonged rise in the overall cost of all products and services, not just a selective few, over time in an economy refers to inflation.
 Inflation results when the supply of money expands more quickly than the sector can create products and services.

-- Stagflation occurs when there is significant unemployment, slow economic development, and inflation.
+- Stagflation occurs with significant unemployment, slow economic development, and inflation.
 These economic circumstances don’t typically coexist.

-- The people most adversely affected by inflation include those who are retired and on a government pension, traders who own long-term bonds, and people with credit line debts.
+- The people most adversely affected by inflation include those who have retired and are on a government pension, traders who own long-term bonds, and people with credit line debts.

-- As a result of reduced salaries and a higher chance of job loss during stagflation, consumer confidence may be affected.
-Higher manufacturing costs and reduced sales might hurt small businesses, resulting in lower company profits and lower stock values, which would affect investors.
+- As a result of reduced salaries and a higher chance of job loss during stagflation, consumer confidence may get affected.
+Higher manufacturing costs and reduced sales might hurt small businesses, resulting in lower company profits and stock values.
+It happens to affect the investors.

 - The primary cause of inflation is an imbalance between supply and demand for services and goods.
-Additionally, inflation will happen if the money supply expands more quickly than GDP.
+Inflation happens if the money supply expands more quickly than the GDP.